 Potential Drawbacks of Using SPLA with AWS

-Additionally, choosing to use SPLA with AWS can mean you’re locked into a specific software version, as SPLA doesn’t offer any upgrades or updates.
+Additionally, using SPLA with AWS can lock you into a specific software version, as SPLA does not offer upgrades or updates.

 Alternative Options

-If you’re looking for alternatives to using SPLA with AWS, you may want to consider other options that offer more flexibility and cost-efficiency.
+If you’re looking for alternatives to using SPLA with AWS, consider options that offer more flexibility and cost-efficiency.

 These include: